pmmfs/capstone-project/README.md

     b) Which feature variables contribute the most to the model?

 ## Analysis
-See "Presentation.pptx" for descriptions of the data exploration and analysis.
+View the [Google Slides presentation](https://drive.google.com/file/d/1HMuLkLnpWYkOisW_-dmM1ByNWo0DIhGJ/view?usp=sharing) for descriptions of the data exploration and analysis.

 To view the code used to find correlations between feature and target variables, and to create an unsupML model, visit the [analysis_correlations_unsupervisedML directory](analysis_correlations_unsupervisedML).
 Jupyter notebooks are numbered from 1 to 11, which follows the progression of the analysis.
 Except for files containing raw data (see "Resources" below), the CSV files in the folder are intermediate files necessary for the progression of the analysis.
 Image files are byproducts of the notebooks and were used in "Presentation.pptx".